illusion0001/PresentMon/BUILDING.md

     Note: instead of using the production build as described above, you can use a development process with a local server with hotloading support.
 To do this, use `npm run serve` instead, and use the `--p2c-url=http://localhost:8080/` command line argument when running the *PresentMon Capture Application*.
 This causes the app to load web content from localhost rather than the files in Web/.

 4. Create and install a trusted test certificate.
 This is only required for the Release build.
-Open a command shell as administrator and run the following:
+Open the `Developer Command Prompt for VS 2022` or `Developer PowerShell for VS 2022` as administrator and run the following:

     ```bat
     > makecert -r -pe -n "CN=Test Certificate - For Internal Use Only" -ss PrivateCertStore testcert.cer